MichaelNchor/alx-higher_level_programming/0x03-python-data_structures/README.md

 - Prototype: `def print_matrix_integer(matrix=[[]]):`
 - Format: see example
 - You are not allowed to import any module
-- You can assume that the list only contains integers
+- You can assu the list only contains integers
 - You are not allowed to cast integers into strings
 - You have to use `str.format()` to print integers
 ```